 What It’s Like to Visit Robin Falls

-The day we went there was quite rainy, which probably isn’t the safest time to go out to this waterfall because it’s possible you’ll get flooded in.
+The day we went to the falls it was quite rainy, which probably isn’t the safest time to go out to this waterfall because it’s possible you’ll get flooded in.
 However, Robin Falls has about three times as much water in it after rain, so it looks insane!

-When you first arrive, you’ll find yourself at Robin Falls Rest Area.
+When you first arrive, you’ll find yourself at a rest area.
 This is where you can park your car, or if you’re keen to stay the night, claim one of the campsites right by the stream.

 From the car park, hike up along the stream for about 15-20 minutes through rocky, forest-like landscape until you hear the roar of the thumping water from above.
 The track follows alongside the stream but does involve manoeuvring between or climbing over rocks.